 Forgiveness and not wanting more than what we need are good for everyone involved.

 Jesus was a socialist.
 He spent the last two years of his life criticizing the cruelty, dogmatism, self-righteousness, greed, selfishness, and pursuit of material wealth by local religious leaders and the wealthy lay elite who supported them.
 It was in response to popular support for his socialistic beliefs and actions that rich religious leaders and their wealthy lay supporters trumped up charges against him that made it legal for local politicians to have him crucified.

 One problem with pure socialism is that socialist societies tend to be economically poor which negatively impacts the lives of people living within that political system.
 Pure socialism negates the human drive to acquire goods as needed to improve the life of oneself and one's dependents.

 Northeastern America thrived in large part because Royalty and Church of England authorities did not travel with the Pilgrims to America.
 More importantly, before the pilgrims disembarked from the Mayflower, they took the unprecedented step of writing and signing The Mayflower Pact.
 The Pilgrims made it legal for the head of each household to practice capitalism by owning property and prospering from their own hard work and frugality.
 It was in New England that the Protestant Work Ethic facilitated industrialization and general prosperity.
 This was an earth-changing shift from standard political and religious practice of the day and how most nations are still governed today.

-Central Americans, who came to America under the
+Americans, who came to America under the supervision of old

 Southeast United States.